 Frances M. Wood is a partner of Wood Gold LLP and practices Family Law, Civil Litigation and Appeals.

 Frances obtained her law degree at the University of Edinburgh, Scotland and a further degree at the University of New Brunswick.
 She was called to the Bar in 1998.
 Frances sits as a Deputy Judge of the Small Claims Court and as a Dispute Resolution Officer in the Region of Peel.
 She is a former President of the Peel Law Association, former Executive of the County and District Law Presidents Association and past Chair of LibraryCo.
-She is a member of the Advocates’ Society, the Canadian Bar Association, the Peel Law Association and Mediators & Arbitrators of Peel, and is currently an executive member of the Family Law Section of the Ontario Bar Association.
+She is a past Chair of the Family Law Section of the Ontario Bar Association and currently is the OBA’s Central West Director.
+She also sits on the Board of Luke’s Place.
 Frances regularly speaks at education events for other lawyers.

 Frances has a wealth of experience representing clients in the Ontario Court of Justice and Ontario Superior Court of Justice, and the Court of Appeal.
 Her strong reputation as a litigator has caused her to be sought after for trials and appeals.
 Frances also offers mediation and applies a settlement oriented, child-focused approach to Family Law cases.

-When Frances is not pursuing her legal interests and managing a diverse law firm, she is a proud parent of two rambunctious children, a mentor with Women in Leadership Foundation and an avid runner.
+When Frances is not pursuing her legal interests and managing a diverse law firm, she is a proud parent of two wonderful children and a keen, if unskilled, quilter.